telerik/winforms-docs/controls/gridview/populating-with-data/tutorial-binding-to-datatable-or-dataset.md

 ![gridview-populating-with-data-tutorial-binding-to-datatable-or-dataset 001](images/gridview-populating-with-data-tutorial-binding-to-datatable-or-dataset001.png)

+>important This tutorial is applicable for Visual Studio 2019 (or prior versions).
+If you're using Visual Studio to connect to Access databases, you will need to be aware that versions of Visual Studio prior to Visual Studio 2022 are all 32-bit processes.
+This means some of the data tools in Visual Studio 2019 and earlier will only be able to connect to Access databases using 32-bit data providers.
+The last version of Visual Studio that was a 32-bit process was Visual Studio 2019.
+[READ MORE](https://docs.microsoft.com/en-us/visualstudio/data-tools/connect-to-data-in-an-access-database-windows-forms?view=vs-2022)

 1\.
 Place a **RadGridView** component on a form.
 Set the __Dock__ property to *Fill*.

 2\.
 In the Properties window locate the __DataSource__ property and click the arrow to open the list.
 Select the __Add Project Data Source...__ link. *This step will display the Data Source Configuration Wizard.*